raffomania/knakk/README.md

 This repository uses [git-crypt](https://github.com/AGWA/git-crypt) to encrypt both the keystore and the `export_presets.cfg` file.
 This way, the file contents remain private.
 **Do not add your release keystore or export_presets.cfg file to your git repository** without encrypting or adding them to your .gitignore!

+### What is the status of the project?

+As of April 2023, knakk has reached version 1.0 and is playable and polished.
+We'll keep adding features, our plans for this are outlined in [the roadmap](https://github.com/users/raffomania/projects/1/views/1).

 ## License